ideafieldpro/SOAR-EDR-automation/README.md

 2. Click on **“Sign In.”**
 3. Choose to sign in, using your valid email account to facilitate confirmation.

-### Step 4: Configure Lima Charlie Outputs
+### Step 4: Configure LimaCharlie Outputs

-1. Log in to your Lima Charlie account.
+1. Log in to your LimaCharlie account.
 2. Select your organization from the dashboard.
 3. Click on **“Outputs.”**
 4. Click on **“ADD Output.”**